-Why do we have student IDs?
-Our major purpose is to be able to identify our own students and staff and thus be able to identify outsiders in order to continue our emphasis on a safe school environment.
+The purpose of student IDs is to be able to identify our own students and staff and thus be able to identify outsiders in order to continue our emphasis on a safe school environment.

 Where should students have their ID's?
 All students must have their ID on their person.
 Students must have their IDs with them when they arrive on campus and IDs are to remain with them throughout the school day.
 Student need to produce ID upon requested.
 Failure to produce ID, student will have to purchase a new ID for the price of \$6.